astropy/old-astropy-website-src/affiliated/index.rst

 by leaving a message on the `astropy-dev <http://groups.google.com/group/astropy-dev>`_ group, or by contacting one of the coordination committee members directly.

-A candiate affilated package will be judged by the coordination committee on the following
+A candidate affilated package will be judged by the coordination committee on the following
 standards:

 * It should use `classes and functions from the astropy package <http://docs.astropy.org>`_